calipho-sib/nextprot-ui/README.md

 # Nextprot UI

-***CAUTION: Nextprot ui is in the very early stages of development.
+***CAUTION: Nextprot ui is in early stages of development.
 Things are likely to change in ways that are not backwards compatible***

 [AngularJS](http://angularjs.org) + [Brunch](http://brunch.io) + [Bootstrap](http://twitter.github.com/bootstrap/)